syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

   alt="Kratix logo"
 />

-`xaasRequestPipeline` is the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.
+`xaasRequestPipeline` is the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a Worker Cluster.

 Conceptually, a pipeline is the manipulation of an input value to generate an output value.
 There are three parts to a Kratix Promise request pipeline.